How to Manage Mental Health Related Absences in the Workplace

 Under the Equality Act 2010, mental health conditions may qualify as disabilities, meaning businesses should consider reasonable accommodations.

-Whether or not the individual is covered by the protection of The Equality Acy, employers should view reasonable adjustments as an opportunity to assist the individual’s return to health and return to work.
+Whether or not the individual is covered by the protection of the Equality Acy, employers should view reasonable adjustments as an opportunity to assist the individual’s return to health and return to work.

 Adjustments could include revised lighting or desk position, flexible working hours on a temporary or permanent basis, workload modifications, or signposting to additional support.